 - In a large-bowl, using a handheld electric mixer, beat the egg yolks and granulated sugar on medium-high speed until the mixture is thick, smooth, and deeply yellow.
 Set aside.

-- Slowly add another half cup of cream (113ml) into the bowl and whisk well to combine.
-Transfer the mixture back to the saucepan and cook over medium-heat, stirring constantly, until the mixture is thick enough to easily coat the back of a spoon, about 5 minutes (do not bring the mixture to a boil).
+- Transfer the tempered cream mixture back to the pan and cook over medium-heat, stirring constantly, until it's thick enough to coat the back of a spoon, about 5 minutes (do not bring the mixture to a boil).

 - Slowly pour the warm mixture over the chopped chocolate.
 Stir until the chocolate is smooth and melted, then whisk in the vanilla, espresso powder, and salt.
 Cover with plastic wrap and refrigerate until cold, about 1 to 2 hours.